imehrdadmahdavi/map-reduce-inverted-index/README.md

 ### Setup Hadoop
 GNU/Linux is supported as a development and production platform.
 To get a Hadoop distribution, download a recent stable release from one of the [Apache Download Mirrors](http://www.apache.org/dyn/closer.cgi/hadoop/common/).
 Please note that this project has been tested on hadoop-3.1.1.

+Unpack the downloaded Hadoop distribution.
+In the distribution, edit the file etc/hadoop/hadoop-env.sh to define some parameters as follows:

+`# set to the root of your Java installation`

+`$ export JAVA_HOME=/usr/java/latest`